Andrew Wrenn takes us through this calming and balancing Pranayama (breathing) technique.

-After several rounds sit and observe how your body and mind feels before Andrew leads you through a relaxing Savasana.
+After several rounds sit and observe how your body and mind feel before Andrew leads you through a relaxing Savasana.

-Samavritti can also be practiced without the retentions (not holding the breath), just equalizing the inhalation and exhalation.
+Samavritti can also be practised without the retentions (i.e. not holding the breath), just equalizing the inhalation and exhalation.
 As Andrew says, it is fine to drop the retentions in this practice if they are uncomfortable.
 You can build up by keeping the inhalation and exhalation both on a count of 4 and the retentions shorter (for example for a count of 2) until they feel more natural.

-If you are pregnant practice equalizing the inhale and exhale without the retentions.
+If you are pregnant practise equalizing the inhale and exhale without the retentions.